 When you wish to return to the recertification programme, email the office asking to return.

-On behalf of the Professional Standards Committee, the Director of Professional Development (DPD) will review your compliance with the recertification programme at the date you put your recertification on hold.
+On behalf of the Progress and Compliance Committee (PCC), the DPD will review your compliance with the recertification programme at the date you put your recertification on hold.
 The DPD will inform you of any activities to be completed either before returning or shortly after recommencing vocational recertification.

-If the DPD considers that your prior progress would meet the criteria for poor performance in the Fellows’ performance policy, or your absence is for more than three years, your application to return will be passed to the Board of Censors (BoC).
-The BoC may stipulate additional return-to-programme requirements, and we may require you to provide a recent certificate of professional status (COPS)¹.
+If the DPD considers that your prior progress would meet the criteria for poor performance in the Fellows’ performance policy, your application to return will be reviewed by the PCC.
+If your absence is for more than three years, your application to return will be passed to the Board of Censors (BoC).
+The PCC and/or BoC may stipulate additional return-to-programme requirements, and we may require you to provide a recent certificate of professional status (COPS)¹.
 The member bears the cost of activities stipulated by RNZCUC.

 Pause classifications